AgoraIO-Community/Conversational-AI-Demo/Android/scenes/convoai/README.md

 ### ⚙️ 1.2 Running the Sample

-1. Follow [The Account Document](https://docs.agora.io/en/video-calling/reference/manage-agora-account) to get the **App ID** and **App Certificate**.
+1. Follow [Get started with Agora](https://docs-preview.agora.io/en/conversational-ai/get-started/manage-agora-account) to get the **App ID** and **App Certificate** and enable the **Conversational AI** service.
-2. Please contact Agora technical support to grant conversational AI permission to your APPID.
-Only after granting permission can you properly experience the demo features.
+2. Follow [Generate Customer ID and Customer Secret](https://docs.agora.io/en/conversational-ai/rest-api/restful-authentication#generate-customer-id-and-customer-secret) to get the **Basic Auth Key** and **Basic Auth Secret**.
+3. Get LLM configuration information from LLM vendor.
+4. Get TTS configuration information from TTS vendor.
-3. Open the `Android` project and fill in properties got above to the root [**gradle.properties**](../../gradle.properties) file.
+5. Open the `Android` project and fill in properties got above to the root [**gradle.properties**](../../gradle.properties) file.

 ```
 #----------- AppId --------------